If you're still treating sustainability as a "nice-to-have" in facility management, you're already behind.

 3. Cool-Roof System

 A cool roof is a rooftop designed to reflect more sunlight and absorb less heat than a standard roof.
-Under the summer sun, dark shingle roofs can reach temperatures upwards of around 150 degrees Fahrenheit, straining air conditioning systems and thus raising carbon emissions.
+Under the summer sun, dark shingle roofs can reach temperatures of up to 150 degrees Fahrenheit, straining air conditioning systems and thereby raising carbon emissions.

-A cool roof's solar reflectance and decreased thermal emittance can lower temperatures by more than a significant margin, improving interior temperatures.
-This reduces the strain on air conditioning systems, which subsequently reduces the carbon emissions that result from powering the cooling system.
-Cool roof systems can also lower urban and suburban areas' heat island effect, which causes abnormally higher temperatures under the scorching summer sun than in neighboring rural areas.
+A cool roof's high solar reflectance and low thermal emittance can significantly lower temperatures, improving indoor comfort.
+This reduces strain on air conditioning systems, lowering the carbon emissions associated with powering them.
+Cool roof systems can also reduce the heat island effect in urban and suburban areas, which causes abnormally higher temperatures under the scorching summer sun than in neighboring rural areas.

 4. Smart Appliances

-Increasing modern home appliances with innovative technology saves energy and makes our lives easier.
-For example, intelligent washing machines, dishwashers, and refrigerators are connected to smart meters to make them energy-efficient.
+Increasingly modern home appliances with innovative technology save energy and make our lives easier.
+For example, intelligent washing machines, dishwashers, and refrigerators are connected to smart meters to improve their energy efficiency.

-Smart and advanced electric meters collect real-time data and communicate with devices to generate valuable power usage data.
+Smart, advanced electric meters collect real-time data and communicate with devices to generate valuable insights into power usage.
 With this data, the appliances can determine power rates and automatically operate at lower levels.

 5. Zero-Energy Buildings

-Zero-energy buildings are designed to produce electricity through renewable energy, thus eliminating the need to connect to the standard electric grid.
-Indeed, a zero-energy building consumes zero net energy per year and produces no carbon emissions since it relies on renewable energy generators such as wind and solar.
+Zero-energy buildings are designed to generate electricity from renewable sources, thereby eliminating the need to connect to the standard electric grid.
+Indeed, a zero-energy building consumes zero net energy per year and produces no carbon emissions, as it relies on renewable energy sources such as wind and solar.

-While this may sound like an ambitious future green building technology, the construction of zero-energy buildings is already happening in developed nations, with governments offering subsidies to incentivize the practice.
+While this may sound like an ambitious future green-building technology, the construction of zero-energy buildings is already underway in developed nations, with governments offering subsidies to incentivize the practice.

 Solutions for the Built Environment